L-Citrulline Benefits, Foods, Supplements, Side Effects and FAQs

 Because of their similarities, L-citrulline and L-arginine taken together is common in supplements geared toward treating conditions like high blood pressure and erectile dysfunction.
 Interestingly enough, however, some studies have actually found that taking citrulline could increase arginine levels more effectively than arginine supplements alone.

 In fact, one of the biggest differences between citrulline vs. arginine is in the way that these two amino acids are absorbed in the body.
-One study published in Nutrition notes that citrulline is absorbed especially well when taken orally.
+One study published in Nutrition noted that citrulline is absorbed especially well when taken orally.

 One study out of Japan showed that taking a citrulline supplement improved endothelial dysfunction and reduced lipoprotein oxidation, which can lead to the development of atherosclerosis, or fatty plaque in the arteries.
-Another study published in European Journal of Applied Physiology showed that taking this amino acid reduced systolic and diastolic blood pressure by 6 percent and 14 percent, respectively.
+Another study published in the European Journal of Applied Physiology revealed that taking this amino acid reduced systolic and diastolic blood pressure by 6 percent and 14 percent, respectively.

-Erectile dysfunction (ED) is the inability to get or maintain an erection, which can be caused by medical issues like high blood pressure as well as mental and emotional issues like stress.
+Erectile dysfunction is the inability to get or maintain an erection, which can be caused by medical issues like high blood pressure as well as mental and emotional issues like stress.
 Citrulline is one of the most popular natural alternatives to prescription ED supplements thanks to its ability to improve blood flow and decrease blood pressure levels.

 A 2011 study conducted by the University of Foggia in Italy found that, although this amino acid was not quite as effective as other prescription supplements for ED like sildenafil, it was able to improve several symptoms of erectile dysfunction after just one month.